dolthub/docs/content/concepts/dolt/sql/system-variables.md

 ## What is a System Variable?

 System variables are server-side key-value pairs.
-These variables have lifecycles between server restarts (`PERSIST`), between session within a single server lifetime (`GLOBAL`), and within a single client session (`SESSION`).
+These variables have lifecycles between server restarts (`PERSIST`), between sessions within a single server lifetime (`GLOBAL`), and within a single client session (`SESSION`).
 Variables for narrowing scopes are initialized
 hierarchically: `PERSIST` -> `GLOBAL` -> `SESSION`.